Constitutional Court Procedure Act

 (Types of Opinions)

-A Justice who has expressed disagreement with the holding of the decision, in part or in whole, in deliberations on the case may issue an opinion dissenting in part or in whole.
+A Justice who, in deliberations on the case, has expressed disagreement with the holding of a decision in part or in whole, may issue an opinion dissenting in part or in whole.

 Article 36

-(Pronouncement, Publication, and Service of Judgments)
+(Pronouncement, Publication, and Service of Decisions)

 A judgment rendered with oral argument must be pronounced in public.
 A judgment rendered without oral argument must be published.